KennethWussmann/zeitraum/README.md

 Apps are integrations of the Zeitraum API that offer an easy to use user interface.

+- [iOS, macOS, watchOS Shortcuts](./docs/apple-shortcuts.md) - Track time with these Apple Shortcuts
-- Raycast Extension - Track time using Raycast launcher.
+- Raycast Extension - Track time using Raycast launcher. (awaiting approval)

 ### 💻 Command-line Interface